 Marc established the website in 2012.
 Marc had purchased golf clubs online, only to learn that they were counterfeit.
 He attempted unsuccessfully to reclaim his funds.
 Out of frustration, he founded ScamAdviser to assist internet customers in making well-informed purchases.

 ScamAdviser uses the ScamAdviser Trust Score to assist consumers in making informed online buying decisions.
 ScamAdviser’s Algorithm makes use of 40 different data sources.
-From the webserver’s IP address to the availability of contact information on the website, the age of the URL, and ratings on review sites, there’s a lot to consider.
+There’s a lot to consider, from the webserver’s IP address to the availability of contact information on the website, the age of the URL, and ratings on review sites.